Retinaldehyde vs. HPR: A Comparison of Two Powerful Retinoids used in Private Label Skincare

 - Opt for Retinaldehyde if: You're experienced with retinoids, have tolerant skin, and want potent anti-aging effects.
 It's suitable for advanced users addressing deep wrinkles or uneven tone.

-- Opt for HPR if: You have sensitive skin, are new to retinoids, or prefer a stable, low-irritation option.
-It's recommended for beginners or those seeking consistent results without the hassle of conversion.
+- Opt for HPR if: You want the best.
+You have sensitive skin, are new to retinoids, or prefer a potent, stable, low-irritation option.
+It's recommended for beginners or those seeking consistent results.

 Both retinaldehyde and HPR are excellent retinoids, but your choice depends on skin tolerance and goals.
-Retinaldehyde offers raw potency, while HPR provides efficient, gentle efficacy—making skincare more accessible and effective for all.
+Retinaldehyde offers potency and popularity while the still seemingly unknown HPR provides potent, stable and yet gentle efficacy—making skincare more accessible and effective for all.
 Our Private Label Skin Care range offers both options to ensure freedom of choice.
+Log into our members only online shop to view details about these potent anti-aging products.